ZebraAlgebra/portfolio-website/content/about/informal.md

   noindex: false # false (default) or true
 ---

+{{<callout context="caution" title="Psalms 16:11; NIV + CUVMPT" icon="outline/bible" >}}
-> <sup>11</sup> You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.
-(Psalms 16:11; NIV)
+<sup>11</sup> You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.

-> <sup>11</sup> 你必將生命的道路指示我，在你面前有滿足的喜樂，在你右手中有永遠的福樂。（詩篇 16:11，和合本）
+<sup>11</sup> 你必將生命的道路指示我，在你面前有滿足的喜樂，在你右手中有永遠的福樂。

-As I was writing this page, I was constantly bothering myself with the following questions:

-1. What was my goal?
-2. Who were my audiences?
-3. What would the content - a life of someone else - be of significance to some other person in the digital ocean named Internet?

-For a curriculum vitae / resume, the audiences might be the recruiters, or some other job-seekers looking for templates and examples.
-In the former case, the goal is to reach a mutual agreement between both sides, exchanging skills, expertises with compensations.
-In the latter case.
+{{</callout >}}

+## A Little Preface

+There are many times in our lives that we tried introducing ourselves to different people.
+Depending on the settings, introductions comes in different shapes and forms.

+For example, there is a difference in formality; there is a difference in length; there is a difference in the medium used for delivering a self-introduction; there is a difference in goal; there is a difference in the audience (the numbers, their backgrounds/interests/purposes); there is a difference in whether it is scripted or not.
+It can be a description box with limited length for an account on social media, it can be a resume/CV, it can also just be a preliminary part of small talks in a social gathering.

+**All in all, no matter the settings, the content of an self-introduction is about "who am I", presented in a way that allows connections with others, or further opportunities to engage in subsequent interactions.**

+My technical skills, expertise, and passion for what I do professionally is the majority of the contents on this site.
+The contents on other nerdy hobbies of mine might also be things that might entertain people on the Internet.

+However, I would like to use the subsequent spaces to write about my _religion_, expressed through a reflection on my past life.
+It is titled "informal", as it is not something that people would immediately brought up in a formal conversation with strangers, but is something that was significant to me, and that I think would offer some perspectives that might inspire people.

+## A Lost Sheep